Rodregis Brooks

-Rodregis Brooks (born August 30, 1978) is an American former professional football defensive back in the National Football League (NFL).
-He was selected by the Indianapolis Colts in the seventh round (238th overall) of the 2000 NFL draft after playing college football for the University of Alabama at Birmingham.
+Rodregis Brooks (born August 30, 1978) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He was selected by the Indianapolis Colts in the seventh round (238th overall) of the 2000 NFL draft after playing college football for the UAB Blazers.
 Brooks played a total of five games for the Colts in 2001 before washing out of the league.